RiSi: Spectro-temporal RAN-agnostic Modulation Identification for OFDMA Signals

-Until now, we have only considered OFDM signals with an FFT size of 64 and a cyclic prefix length of 8.
-For practical RAN-agnostic communications, however, we need to make our network to work satisfactorily with various signal parameters which may not be known in advance.
-Among such variations, we will treat varying FFT sizes or varying CP lengths as different domains, since the signals with the same modulation class could have completely different spectrograms if subcarrier spacing or the cyclic prefix length is changed, suggesting that the chosen two factors have great impact on the domain-generalized performance.

-We first assume a fixed cyclic prefix length of 8 to focus on different 'FFT size' domains, and only consider 10k training dataset due to the added computational complexity of the training for domain generalization.
-We also have an independent test dataset that contains signals of every FFT size in the range from 8 to 128.
-The maximum FFT size that can be used in the training set is limited to 64, making the test signals with larger FFT sizes out-of-domain test cases.
+Spectrograms of OFDMA signals can largely deviate with varying subcarrier spacing or the CP length, so we hereby consider `varying FFT sizes' and `varying CP lengths' cases.

-Then, we compare the performance of ERM, SWAD, MLDG, when trained on the domains with FFT sizes of 8, 12, 16, 24, 32, 48, and 64, while using an initial learning rate of 0.002 in all three models.
-In ERM, the learning rate is exponentially decaying with a factor of 0.92.
-In SWAD, the network is trained in the same way as ERM for 10 epochs and then trained with a constant learning rate of 0.001 while the tolerance rate is set to 1.1.
-We also train MLDG with one meta-test domain left out at each episode, and use oracle validation (i.e., validating on the test set and choosing a model with the best performance) since MLDG does not define a stopping criterion.
-Fig. \ref{fft_dg} shows the test set accuracy for the test domains, revealing that SWAD is performing always better than ERM while MLDG's performance is not promising except for FFT sizes larger than 80.
+\textbf{Varying FFT sizes:} We first assume a fixed CP length of 8 to focus on varying `FFT size' domains.
+In our evaluation, the train domains are with FFT sizes of $\{8, 12, 16, 24, 32, 48, 64\}$ while the larger sizes of up to 128 are for the test domains.
+For all cases, an initial learning rate starts from 0.002.
+For RiSi-ERM, the learning rate is exponentially decaying with a factor of 0.92.
+RiSi-SWAD fixes its learning rate to 0.001 after 10 epochs while using a tolerance rate of 1.1.
+RiSi-MLDG uses one meta-validation domain at each iteration.
+As shown in Fig. \ref{fft_dg}, RiSi-SWAD is always performing better than RiSi-ERM, while RiSi-MLDG's performance is not promising except for the FFT sizes larger than 80.